furyfist/ChestVision/README.md

 ChestVision is a full-stack web application that uses deep learning to classify lung conditions from chest CT scan images.
 Upload a scan through the clean web interface and get real-time predictions from a trained PyTorch model.

-Built with a modern microservice architecture, separating the frontend, backend API, and AI model into distinct, scalable services.
+Built with a lean architecture, connecting the React frontend directly to the Flask AI service.

 ![ChestVision Demo](Demo_image.png)